 - Narcissists – They don’t know or care about anything outside of themselves and this will be no different.
 Weed them out by asking about their current team and speaking to team success.

 Sorting out WHO will be on your team isn’t easy, but it’s definitely worth the wait to find the right people.
 Once you find them, you’re guaranteed some measure of success, right?
 Well, we’re not there yet.

 Beyond team make-up, you must have the following criteria in mind (in tandem) or you’ll be dooming your rockstar team to failure:

 Full-time commitment.
 Not every person on the (dedicated) team must be a full-time member, but if everyone on the team can only devote a fraction of their time to innovation efforts, you’ll never gain traction, so at least one person should be full-time and dedicated to innovation, if at all possible.

 Executive sponsorship.
 There needs to be at least one executive sponsor – someone working at a level above your leader, devoting partial time to your overarching innovation efforts.

 Connection with C-level.
 At least one member (preferably more) of your innovation team needs to be well connected to company leaders.
 They should be very familiar with the company’s mission, strategy, political workings and how to leverage people and processes within the organization to get results.
 Someone six levels down from the C-suite won’t have that capacity and support will be diluted.

 So where do you pull these internal folks from?
 All levels of your organization, particularly those “high potential” folks consistently working beyond their pay grade and seeking ways to expand their role and their skillset.
 You know who I’m talking about – finally a way to constructively use those yearly reviews!

-In the meantime, check out what innovation program leaders from General Electric, PwC and SAP share in our recent recorded Google Hangout Innovation Programs: The Predictors of Success.
+In the meantime, check out what innovation program leaders from General Electric, PwC, and SAP share in our recently recorded Google Hangout Innovation Programs: The Predictors of Success.